vanix056/Emotion-Detection/README.md

 ## Author

-Developed by **vanix056**.
-For questions or suggestions, open an issue on the [GitHub repository](https://github.com/vanix056/Emotion-Detection).
+Developed by **Muhammad Abdullah Waqar**.
+For questions or suggestions, open an issue on the [GitHub repository](https://github.com/MAbdullahWaqar/Emotion-Detection).